Management

 Your child may see the following specialists:

-• Healthcare provider.
-Your child's healthcare provider may be a diabetes specialist (also known as an endocrinologist,) pediatrician, or general practitioner who has experience caring for people with diabetes.
-Check that both you and your child feel comfortable asking questions and that you understand the explanations given.
+• Doctor.
+Your child's doctor may be a diabetes specialist (endocrinologist), pediatrician, or general practitioner who has experience caring for people with diabetes.
+Check that both you and your child feel comfortable asking questions and that you understand the answers given.

 • Diabetes educator.
 A certified diabetes care and educator specialist (CDCES) is trained to help you and your child learn about diabetes and make changes in diabetes care.
 A diabetes educator can help you and your child better understand the biology of diabetes.
-A CDCES can also help your child fit diabetes care into their lifestyle.
+A CDCES can help your child fit diabetes care into their lifestyle.
 They can also show you the correct methods for giving injections or checking blood sugar (glucose).
-Your child's healthcare provider can advise a CDCES in your area.
+Your child's doctor can recommend a CDCES in your area.

 • Occupational therapist.
 This professional can help you and your child adapt self-care routines.
-This can help you and your child meet your diabetes care goals, while living as normally as possible.
+This can help you and your child meet the diabetes care goals, while living as normally as possible.

 • Dietitian.
 A dietitian can help you and your child create a healthful eating plan.
 It's a good idea to talk with a dietitian at least once a year.